jegnux/blog/content/posts/equatable-on-enum-associated-values.md

 Most of responses were pure technical (but still valid) answers.
 In short:

-> you should use a switch instead, but still need to compare all cases.
+> you can use a switch to have clearer code, but you still need the same logic

 Maybe.
-But the code above still feels wrong to me because it tries to make two different cases equatable just because they have the same associated value.
+But the logic above feels wrong to me because it tries to make two different cases equatable just because they have the same associated value.
 That's semantically incorrect.
 With a such implementation the following code would return `true`
 ```swift
 .afterID(42) == .beforeID(42)
 ```